The mind, the unconscious and the conscious Ego

 The effects of psychic energy

-The action of psychic energy, in the way in which it manifests itself through human beings, is in some measure opposed to natural creativity, determining a higher level of complexity, ranging from the transformation of the land aimed at intensive agricultural use, to the construction of industrial production plants, communication routes and transport systems, up to the progressive creation of megacities in which most of humanity now lives.
+The action of the psyche's energy, in the way in which it manifests itself through human beings, is in some measure opposed to natural creativity, determining a higher level of complexity, ranging from the transformation of the land aimed at intensive agricultural use, to the construction of industrial production plants, communication routes and transport systems, up to the progressive creation of megacities in which most of humans now live.
 At the same time, conflicts and hostile competitions of all kinds continue to manifest themselves at all levels of human organization, partly as a legacy of our animal origin, still subject to the laws of nature, and partly due to the effect of the same psychic energy, which can manifest in such different and antithetical forms in individual people, in social groups and in various cultures.
-Compared to this state of affairs, in which billions of human beings are involved, the Ego – if the resources of its consciousness allow it – is relegated to the role of a more or less impotent witness, given that any action that may be taken, even with the best intentions, is determined by how the psyche manifests itself in the mind functioning in which it is involved.
+Compared to this state of affairs, in which billions of humans are involved, the Ego – if the resources of its consciousness allow it – is relegated to the role of a more or less impotent witness, given that any action that may be taken, even with the best intentions, is determined by how the psyche manifests itself in the mind functioning in which the Ego is involved.
 It is necessary, at this point, to better examine the collective mechanisms by which psychic energy displays its effects.

-The study of history, psychology and neuroscience, and the experience of life itself, teach us that the programs that determine the functioning of most humans are transmitted through forms of conditioning when the brain is sufficiently malleable to be able to assimilate them more or less uncritically, that is, in the first phase of life, that which goes from childhood to youth.
-The factors involved in this process are the brain of the person who receives the programmatic information (the neophyte) and the brains of those who transmit such information: parents, educators, relatives, friends, but also brains that operate in an organized way through the media , such as television, newspapers, internet, etc. The neophyte's brain reacts to the transmission of any new programmatic information (directive) either by accepting it – also on the basis of the charisma of those who transmit it – or by comparing it with other directives previously received and acquired: the results of this comparison can lead to a full or conditional acceptance of the new directive, or its rejection.
+The study of history, psychology and neuroscience, and the experience of life itself, teach us that the programs that determine the functioning of most humans are transmitted through forms of conditioning when the brain is malleable enough to be able to assimilate them more or less uncritically, that is, in the first phase of life, that which goes from childhood to youth.
+The factors involved in this process are the brain of the person who receives the programmatic information (the neophyte) and the brains of those who transmit such information: parents, educators, relatives, friends, but also brains that operate in an organized way through the media, such as television, newspapers, internet, etc. The neophyte's brain reacts to the transmission of any new programmatic information (directive) either by accepting it – also on the basis of the charisma of those who transmit it – or by comparing it with other directives previously received and acquired: the results of this comparison can lead to a full or conditional acceptance of the new directive, or its rejection.
 A cultural directive can also come into conflict with natural instinctive dynamics (in short: basic programs that regulate the functioning and development of the psychophysical system), causing a negative reaction of opposition or resistance.

 The process of transmitting directives is complex, it varies from person to person, and produces the wide range of results that are visible to all of us, both because the cultural environments that transmit programmatic information can be very different from each other, and because the neophyte brains themselves react differently.
 But the most interesting aspect of this process is the genesis of the directives and the way they spread.
 At some point, within a cultural system, a particular brain focuses its attention on some conflicting or problematic aspects of that system, and the conscious Ego associated with that brain waits for something new to be revealed to it.
 When this revelation occurs, if the conscious Ego is satisfied with it, it decides to transmit the new information to other people so that, in turn, they can evaluate its effects: some of this programmatic information is successful and spread more or less rapidly.
 This process takes place according to an automatism that, in general, does not offer any guarantee as to the real effectiveness of the new programmatic information: this is particularly evident in politics, but also in all sectors of mass culture.
 In our day, a significant aspect of the way this process occurs is represented by the way in which we are solicited to express our likes on social networks.

-In any case, the transformation of human civilizations has occurred as history teaches us, and is destined to continue, therefore every new human being born within one of the current complex societies will receive the programmatic directives, in one or in the other form present within that cultural system, and will react to them according to its own mental resources, experiencing both the aspects perceived as positive and those perceived as negative, while he/she proceeds over time along the path of human life.
-However, it is precisely as a result of this experience – or of this series of transitory experiences that follow one another over time – that the conscious Ego develops the need for an existence not conditioned by the time factor, and therefore complete and significant in itself.
+In any case, the transformation of human civilizations has occurred as history teaches us, and is destined to continue, therefore every new human being born within one of the current complex societies will receive the programmatic directives, in one or the other form present within that cultural system, and will react to them according to its own mental resources, experiencing both the aspects perceived as positive and those perceived as negative, while he/she proceeds over time along the path of human life.
+However, it is precisely as a result of this experience – or of this series of transitory experiences that follow one another over time – that the conscious Ego develops the need for an existence not conditioned by the time factor, and therefore complete and meaningful in itself.
 This need is not manifested in the same way in all human beings, indeed – especially in our days – in some people it does not occur at all.
 Nevertheless, if the conscious Ego succeeds in disposing of a sufficient amount of psychic energy, a transformation will occur which will lead it to exit this life with the precise intent to enter another dimension.

 The change of existence

 In this life the conscious Ego is bound to an individual existence determined by energetic, functional and operational factors that not only determine the destiny of each individual life, but escape the intelligent understanding of the goals they pursue.
-Psychic energy, the way in which each brain processes its potential through its functioning, and the programmatic directives that are transmitted and spread in a given network of brains, rather than being controlled by the conscious Ego, condition it so that it actively collaborates in the development of a process whose meaning goes beyond the comprehension skills at its disposal.
-In this condition, the conscious Ego must be content to play willingly and to the best of its ability the role that some superior manager has assigned to it, hoping that the very fact of having consciously experienced the difficulties that the task of living may have reserved to it, will be then recognized as a merit by that same form of higher organization which is supposed to manage the order of things of this world.
-But if the Ego succeeds in detaching itself, already during this life, from the psychic experiences that ensnare it, it can claim for itself the right to consciousness, nay, to a qualitatively more intense and refined form of consciousness, through which it can explore not only the dimension of this human life, but also other dimensions.
+The psyche's energy, the way in which each brain processes its potential through its functioning, and the programmatic directives that are transmitted and spread in a given network of brains, rather than being controlled by the conscious Ego, condition it so that it actively collaborates in the development of a process whose meaning goes beyond the comprehension skills at its disposal.
+In this condition, the conscious Ego must be content to play willingly and to the best of its ability the role that some superior power has assigned to it, hoping that the very fact of having consciously experienced the difficulties that the task of living may have reserved to it, will be then recognized as a merit by that same form of higher organization which is supposed to manage the order of things of this world.
+But if the Ego succeeds in detaching itself, already during this life, from the psychic experiences that ensnare it, it can claim for itself the right to consciousness, nay, to a qualitatively more intense and refined form of consciousness, through which it can explore not only the dimension of this human life, but even other dimensions.

-It is not for me to judge or decide on the destiny of every single conscious Ego once human life is over: the way in which consciousness transfers the psychic experiences of life to the Ego requires respect for the individuality of each human, but also a certain detachment between our own experience, that which is actually lived by our Ego, and the experience of others, which can be subject to psychic tunings very different from ours.
+It is not up to me to judge or decide on the destiny of every single conscious Ego once human life is over: the way in which consciousness transfers the psychic experiences of life to the Ego requires respect for the individuality of each human, but also a certain detachment between our own experience, that which is actually lived by our Ego, and the experience of others, which can be subject to psychic attunements very different from ours.
 And yet the progressive evolution of consciousness should lead every human being to recognize the Ego as a conscious entity, free and autonomous – or at least separate – from the conditionings of the human psyche.
 Each conscious Ego has the faculty to evaluate the meaning of its own life in full autonomy: it is fully legitimate to believe, for example, that our behavior in the service of the human project will be evaluated and possibly rewarded at the end of our life on Earth, even if we are not able to understand the aims of this project.
-It is equally legitimate to believe that the conclusion of our life will mark the annihilation of our conscious Ego.
-It is important, however, to understand that each of these perspectives is determined by the functioning of our mind, which activates one or the other psychic reaction.
+It is equally legitimate to believe that the conclusion of our life will mean the annihilation of our conscious Ego.
+It is important, however, to understand that each of these perspectives is determined by the functioning of our mind, which activates one or the other answer by the psyche.